Eddie Rosario Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Mets pitching staff ranks 17th in the league.
+- The 8.9 strikeouts per nine innings compiled by the Mets pitching staff ranks 13th in MLB.

-- The Mets have the 16th-ranked team ERA across all league pitching staffs (4.30).
+- The Mets' 4.36 team ERA ranks 17th among all league pitching staffs.

-- Mets pitchers combine to allow the third-most home runs in baseball (37 total, 1.4 per game).
+- Mets pitchers combine to rank 22nd in baseball in home runs given up (38 total, 1.4 per game).

-- The Mets are sending Peterson (1-3) to make his sixth start of the season.
-He is 1-3 with a 7.36 ERA and 30 strikeouts through 25 2/3 innings pitched.
+- Megill (3-1) gets the starting nod for the Mets in his sixth start of the season.
+He's put together a 3.96 ERA in 25 2/3 innings pitched, with 19 strikeouts.

-- The lefty last appeared in relief on Thursday, when he tossed 2/3 innings against the Washington Nationals while giving up hits.
+- In his last time out on Sunday, April 23, the right-hander tossed four innings against the San Francisco Giants, giving up four earned runs while surrendering six hits.

-- The 27-year-old has a 7.36 ERA and 10.5 strikeouts per nine innings in five games this season, while giving up a batting average of .311 to his opponents.
+- In five games this season, the 27-year-old has put up a 3.96 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .258 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.